graphql-rust/juniper/docs/book/content/types/unions.md

 ```

-### Custom resolvers
+### External resolver functions

-If some custom logic is needed to resolve a [GraphQL union][1] variant, you may specify a function to do so:
+If some custom logic is needed to resolve a [GraphQL union][1] variant, you may specify an external function to do so:

 ```rust
 # #![allow(dead_code)]